unbounded-cloud/unbounded/README.md

 unbounded - The Official Unbounded Javascript Client
 ================================================

-This module implements simple but full-featured access to the [Unbounded database](https://www.unbounded.cloud/).
+This module implements full-featured access to the [Unbounded database](https://www.unbounded.cloud/).

 For detailed information on methods and parameters, see the